Should I have my COVID and flu vaccines at the same time?

 Influenza / Flu vaccination will occur at HHMP 3 days per week, upstairs in our vaccine clinic.

-Making a booking is simple and can be done by clicking the BOOK NOW button at the top of this page or by calling 02 9817 2080.
+Making a booking is simple and can be done by clicking the BOOK AN APPOINTMENT button below or by calling 02 9817 2080.
 The whole family eg: grandparents, parents and children can be vaccinated concurrently as vaccines for adults and kids will be available at the same session.

 Many appointments are available and there is no waiting list.